gnotaras/wordpress-add-meta-tags/readme.txt

 - The description of the tag, if set, is used in the *description* meta tag.
 If a description does not exist, then a generic one is used.
 - The name of the tag is always used in the *keywords* metatag.

+**Custom Taxonomy based Archives**

+- The description of the taxonomy term, if set, is used in the *description* meta tag.
+If a description does not exist, then a generic one is used.
+- The name of the taxonomy term is always used in the *keywords* metatag.

 **Author-based Archives**

 - The bio of the WordPress user, if set, is used in the *description* meta tag on the first page of the author archive.
 All other author archive pages use a generic description.